cnp3/ebook/glossary.rst

 	A TCP option used by a TCP entity in SYN segments to indicate the Maximum Segment Size that it is able to receive.

    round-trip-time
-	The round-trip-time (RTT) is the delay between the transmission of a segment and the reception of the corresponding acknowledgement in a transport protocol.
+	The round-trip-time (RTT) is the delay between the transmission of a segment and the reception of the corresponding acknowledgment in a transport protocol.

    CIDR
-	Classless Inter Domain Routing is the current address allocation architecture for IPv4.
+	Classless Inter Domain Routing is the current address allocation architecture for IP version 4.
 It was defined in :rfc:`1518` and :rfc:`4632`.

+   IANA
+	The Internet Assigned Numbers Authority (IANA) is responsible for the coordination of the DNS Root, IP addressing, and other Internet protocol resources

    RIR
 	Regional Internet Registry.
-An organisation that manages IP addresses and AS numbers on behalf of :term:`IANA`.
+An organization that manages IP addresses and AS numbers on behalf of :term:`IANA`.

    RIP
 	Routing Information Protocol.
 An intradomain routing protocol based on distance vectors that is sometimes used in enterprise networks.
 RIP is defined in :rfc:`2453`.